TheOnlyZac/sly-string-toolkit/README.md

   * Can be `en`, `fr`, `it`, `de`, `es`, `nd`, `pt`, `da`, `fi`, `no`, or `sv`.
   * Only one pnach can be used at a time, so if your mod supports multiple languages, you must post them as separate patches.
 * `-c <asm_codecave>` - Change the address of the codecave where the mod's assembly code is injected.
-* `-s <strings_codecave` - Change the address of the codecave where the custom strings are injected.
+* `-s <strings_codecave>` - Change the address of the codecave where the custom strings are injected.
 * `--live-edit` - Enable live edit mode.
 This will allow you to edit the strings in the csv and the pnach will automatically update.
 * `--verbose` - Enable verbose output.
+* `--clps2c` - Output CLPS2C source code instead of raw pnach
 * `-h` - Show help.

 # Setup